|

 things while the boat dried off.

-little later, I carefully washed everything down with Awl-Prep (which is
+carefully washed everything down with Awl-Prep (which is designed, among other

-designed, among other things, to remove latent moisture from the surface--I have
+things, to remove latent moisture from the surface--I had

 been using it all along...) and tacked the whole deck off one last time.